ycmag/binjr/index.md

 # How is it licensed?

-*binjr* is made available under the terms of the Apache License version 2.0.
+*binjr* is released under the Apache License version 2.0.

 # What is the status of the project?